Investment Management Research Workshop

 place in portfolios

-Like all our blended live and online continuing education programs, the Investment Management Research Workshop is an integrated learning program with preparation, participation and review.
+Like all our face-to-face, blended and online continuing education programs, the Investment Management Research Workshop is an integrated learning program with preparation, participation and review.

 To maximise learning, delegates are provided with pre-reading aimed at boosting their knowledge and getting them thinking about the issues to be addressed in the program.
 The preparation is assumed prior knowledge.

-The live program is comprised of a 2.5-hour Masterclass (classroom) program and 3.0-hour Lecture Series (classroom) program, all of which involve a high level of group discussion and feedback.
+The face-to-face program is comprised of a 2.5-hour Masterclass (classroom) program and 3.0-hour Lecture Series (classroom) program, all of which involve a high level of group discussion and feedback.

 INVESTMENT MANAGEMENT RESEARCH WORKSHOP 2018